Why study International Human Rights?

 Success as a student requires effective communication skills, both oral and written, and the ability to engage in critical thinking, self-discipline, maturity, people skills and information technology literacy.
 Competing human rights values pose ethical and policy dilemmas that must be resolved by clear moral reasoning.
 The most effective human rights advocates also have a strong commitment to the rule of law, a clear sense of justice, empathy for the oppressed, a solid grasp of history and commitment to public service.

-• Government agencies, including the Justice Department and Department of State
+- work in government agencies, including the Justice Department and Department of State.

-• Private firms that specialize in representing victims of human rights
+- work in private firms that specialize in representing victims of human rights.

-In addition many graduates with other employers may find their careers involve human rights issues that arise in the workplace and/or in their volunteer community service activities and religious communities.
+In addition, graduates in other career paths may find their jobs involve human rights issues that arise in the workplace and/or in their volunteer community service activities and religious communities.

 A certificate in international human rights is an interdisciplinary credential comparable to a minor in an academic discipline, but UC does not offer either a major or a minor in human rights.